MicrosoftDocs/windows-itpro-docs/windows/deployment/vda-subscription-activation.md

 3. On the Remote tab, choose **Allow remote connections to this computer** and then click **Select Users**.
 4. Click **Add**, type **Authenticated users**, and then click **OK** three times.
 5. [Install Windows Configuration Designer](/windows/configuration/provisioning-packages/provisioning-install-icd).
-6. Open Windows Configuration Designer and click **Provison desktop services**.
+6. Open Windows Configuration Designer and click **Provision desktop services**.
 7. If you must activate Windows 10 Pro as described for [scenario 3](#scenario-3), complete the following steps.
 Otherwise, skip to step 8.
     1. Under **Name**, type **Desktop Bulk Enrollment Token Pro GVLK**, click **Finish**, and then on the **Set up device** page enter a device name.
     2. Under **Enter product key** type the Pro GVLK key: **W269N-WFGWX-YVC9B-4J6C9-T83GX**.